Lactose Sensitivity and Why Milk Causes Gas

 For someone who is truly lactose intolerant it’s important to avoid as many foods as possible on the above list to prevent gastrointestinal problems.

 It’s much more serious than just cramps, bloating and flatulence.
 Constantly dealing with the fermentation of lactose can leave your digestive system in a weakened state and lead to harmful bacterial overgrowth and lowered immunity.

 For a person who is only slightly lactose sensitive, just avoiding milk itself may be enough to prevent all but occasional problems.
-This hemp milk is a great alternative, high in important omega-3 fats and completely lactose-free.
+This macadamia nut milk is a great alternative, high in important omega-3 fats and completely lactose-free.